saekort/saekort.github.io/win/amsi.markdown

 #### Powershell

-Example of a obfuscated AMSI powershell payload I have done, based on Rasta Mouse's work.
+Example of a obfuscated AMSI powershell payload I have done, based on Rasta Mouse's work:

 ```powershell
 $Simon= @"